 Dispersion refers to the mixing of contaminants in flowing groundwater (Drever 1997, 356, 361).
 In very slow moving groundwater where advection and dispersion are insignificant, the thermal motion of water molecules still allows contaminants to diffuse from areas of higher concentration to lower through differences in chemical potential (Fetter 1993, 43; Drever 1997, 357).
 In diffusion, charge balances are maintained and single ions cannot diffuse without oppositely charged ions diffusing with them or ions with the same charge diffusing in the opposite direction (Drever 1997, 357).

 MW-194 and MW-197 are located outside of the main RGA groundwater flow in the northwest plume (Figure 5).
-However, in the wells contain low concentrations of TCE, which are thought to have originated from the slow diffusion of TCE from the plume (KRCEE 2008, 64).
+However, groundwater in the wells contains low concentrations of TCE, which are thought to have originated from the slow diffusion of TCE from the plume (KRCEE 2008, 64).

 Ideally, a conservative chemical in groundwater moves through advection and diffusion without sorbing onto surfaces, volatilizing out of the groundwater or undergoing chemical reactions.
 Chloride and bromide are very conservative.
 As discussed earlier, Tc(VII) tends to be very soluble and conservative in water under aerobic conditions (Icenhower et al. 2010, 723, 730; Bolsunovskii et al. 2010, 1220; Kumar et al. 2007, 229).